cameronking4/Vaxidate2021/README.md

 Demo:

-Feel free to use this as the base foundation for your startup.
+Feel free to use this as the base foundation for your dating app startup.
 Please email me at parrotexec@gmail.com if you want the Firebase backend.
 It includes everything you need: Firestore collections, Storage for dating profile photos, Functions for real-time data and push notifications.